ghiscure/DevC/README.md

       *  witai_token
    4. Change your Facebook callback URL to heroku
 2. Ngrok <br>
-   You can use ngrok to forwarding http protocol.
+   You can use ngrok for forwarding http protocol.
 Follow this [tutorial](https://ngrok.com/docs) to forward your localhost to public.
 Change your Facebook's URL callback to ngrok url.
    ```bash
    ngrok http 3000
    ```